 Documentation requirements are specific to the disability, but in general documentation must be from a physician, licensed psychologist, or other person(s) licensed to make the diagnosis.
-Guidelines for documentation are provided by ODS, and can be accessed at the link on the left of this page.
 These guidelines help determine what accommodations, if any, will be made, and are based on the disability and its impact on your major life functions.
 In order to ensure that you obtain the specific documentation required, the Office of Disability Services recommends that you print the online guidelines and present them to the qualified professional providing your documentation.

 Complete The Steps